-Summary of assessment of Milaha's compliance with its Articles of Association, the provisions of the Law and the QFMA 's relevant regulations, including the provisions of the Code completed by the Management.
+Summary of assessment of the Company's compliance with its Articles of Association, and the provisions of the QFMA 's law and regulations and other relevant legislation, including the provisions of the Code completed by Management.

-A. Assessment of compliance with the Articles of association, the provisions of the Law and QFMA's relevant regulations
+A. Assessment of compliance with the Articles of association, and the provisions of the QFMA 's law and regulations and other relevant legislation

-The following is a description of the processes that are in place to ensure compliance with the Articles of Association, the provisions of the Law and the QFMA's relevant regulations:
+The following is a description of the processes that are in place to ensure compliance with the Articles of Association, and the provisions of the QFMA's law and regulations and other relevant legislation:

-Milaha maintains a robust corporate governance framework to ensure compliance with its Articles of Association, the provisions of the Law, the QFMA's relevant regulations and applicable regulatory requirements.
+The Company maintains a robust corporate governance framework to ensure compliance with its Articles of Association, and the provisions of the QFMA's law and regulations and other relevant legislation.
 The framework is in place to institutionalize corporate governance and includes the following components: